 Also, notably, Brazil and France recently captured the attention of legal counsel and compliance practitioners around the world by issuing detailed guidelines and expectations for corporate compliance programs.
-In late

-- a must-read for US and global anti-corruption practitioners 2015, Brazil's Office of the Comptroller General (CGU) issued - s guidance clarifying the recommended elements of - compliance programs set forth in the Clean Company Act.
-Likewise, in November 2016, the French National Assembly passed a Law on Transparency, the Fight against Corruption, and Modernization of Economic Life (known as the "Sapin II - Law"), which imposes a new obligation on certain companies to actively manage corruption risks through - the implementation of important compliance program requirements.
+In late 2015, Brazil's Office of the Comptroller General (CGU) issued guidance clarifying the recommended elements of compliance programs set forth in the Clean Company Act.
+Likewise, in November 2016, the French National Assembly passed a Law on Transparency, the Fight against Corruption, and Modernization of Economic Life (known as the "Sapin II Law"), which imposes a new obligation on certain companies to actively manage corruption risks through the implementation of important compliance program requirements.